-The Grizzly & Wolf Discovery Center is home to several grey wolves.
+The Grizzly & Wolf Discovery Center is home to several gray wolves.
 The wolves were born in captivity and are unable to live in the wild.
 The facilities they were born in did not have room to keep them and the GWDC was able to provide them a home.
 Here, the wolves give visitors an up-close look at their normally secretive lives.

 Features such as tall grass, logs, trees and a pond with a waterfall give the wolves a very comfortable natural home.
 The keepers provide plenty of stimulation by hiding bones and spraying other animal based scents.
 Live trout are added to the pond during the summer.
 A natural diet of elk and deer meat, hides and bones are provided by local hunters and meat processors.